 I could go on and on with these helpful suggestions.
 Oh, I know they are meant well and I’m not saying that these are not things that can help but when you are deep in depression and feeling like you can’t even get out of bed everyday, these just solidify the fact that you really are in fact, useless and worthless.

 Do not help satan feed your friends and loved ones his lies.
-Many times a helpful suggestion is given to a depressed soul, it’s like spoon feeding them poison.
+Many times when a helpful suggestion is given to a depressed soul, it’s like spoon feeding them poison.
 Instead of being uplifting (which is of course all that is meant) it digs the person’s pit even deeper.
 Sometimes truths need to be spoken but very carefully and at the right time.
 I’ll talk about this more later this week.

 So what can you do for someone you love who is struggling with depression?
 More than you may have thought.
 First flat out ask what you can do to help (I know, I suggested this yesterday).
 Likely they will not tell you the truth but give them the chance to.
 Like I said yesterday, be ready to act!
 This is a time you cannot let them down.
 So if you can’t commit, don’t ask.